9 Things to do this Winter in Flagstaff, Arizona

 Arizona locals (and those tourists who have visited the Northern Arizona region during the winter season) are probably well aware of Northern Arizona’s reputation as one of the Southwest’s most spectacular winter destinations.
-To those not familiar with the diverse terrain that make up Arizona, thoughts of cacti, palm trees, and endless strip malls may be the only thing on your mind when picturing the state.
+To those not familiar with the diverse terrain that makes up Arizona, thoughts of cacti, sagebrush, and palm trees may be the only thing on your mind when picturing the state.
 The high altitude Northern Arizona region (Flagstaff’s elevation is one of the country’s highest at 7000ft) provides plenty in the way of winter recreation, with views & activities rivaling those found at some of the more popular mountain destinations of the West.

 Flagstaff, the hub of the Northern Arizona region, offers pretty pine & mountain scenery (the city is located in the country’s largest ponderosa pine forest & home to the state’s largest mountain peak), 100+ inches of snow per season, and abundant winter recreational activities including the state’s premier ski resort.
 All these factors contribute to Flagstaff’s status as a winter destination like no other in the Southwest.
 Smaller surrounding towns in the region, including the Grand Canyon & Sedona, are also no stranger to the snow.
 Seeing Sedona’s red rocks capped with a fresh dusting of snow truly is a once in a lifetime experience.